 Take the ceiling tiles off the grid.

-Lift them up individually and pull them gently away from the brackets that are holding them.
+Lift them up individually and gently pull them away from the brackets holding them.

 Be careful as you do not want to damage the tile itself.